 Committee chairs shall keep the Board informed of ongoing work in their committees.

-Committee chairs will operate in accordance to the approved annual budget and utilize the BMS PTA tax exempt form as possible.
+Committee chairs will operate in accordance to the approved annual budget and utilize the BMS PTA tax-exempt form as possible.

 Committee chairs are encouraged to attend the four general meetings and participate in voting.